When this farming and ranching community, San

 home to actress Helen Hayes, author Paul

-Horgan and artists Michael Hurd, Peter Hurd and
+Horgan and artists Michael Hurd, Peter Hurd

-Henriette Wyeth.
-Peter Hurd bought land along
+and Henriette Wyeth.
+Peter Hurd bought land

-Hurd La Rinconada Gallery.
+found the Hurd La Rinconada Gallery.

 Glencoe New Mexico